Tudor Parfitt: Academic career

 In 1972 Parfitt was appointed lecturer in Hebrew language, literature and history at the University of Toronto, Canada.
 In 1974 he was appointed Parkes Fellow at the Parkes Institute for the Study of Jewish/non-Jewish Relations at the University of Southampton in England.
 Shortly afterward, he took up a lectureship in Modern Hebrew at SOAS.
 His first body of work interrogated the nature of the revival of the Hebrew language.

 Throughout the 1980s, Parfitt undertook covert lecture tours to Jewish Refusenik groups in the Soviet Union and Czechoslovakia.
 In 1985 he spent several months visiting the various Jewish communities of Asia - including Thailand, Hong Kong, Singapore and Japan.
 In Japan he interested the Emperor's brother, Prince Mikasa, in the Jewish communities of the East.
 In 1987 he was asked by the Jewish community of Singapore to write an official history of the island's Jews.
 That same year he visited Syria to write about the situation of its Jewish community for the Minority Rights Group.
 He was arrested by the Syrian secret police, the Mukhabarat, during his trip.
 He describes these events in his first travel book, The Thirteenth Gate.
+His second travel book, Journey to the Vanished City (1992) describes his six-month journey across Africa.